pdxxxz/monero7-pool/README.md

 monero7-pool
 ====================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Snowflake, Monero7 etc..
+High performance Node.js (with native C addons) mining pool for Monero7 based coins such as Snowflake, Monero etc..
 Comes with lightweight example front-end script which uses the pool's AJAX API.
+Backmerged features from different forks such as payments split.

 #### Table of Contents
 * [Features](#features)